AyatanaIndicators/ayatana-indicator-session/README.md

 behavior and features are listed at https://wiki.ayatana-indicators.org/AyatanaIndicatorSession

-For instructions on building and running built-in tests, see the INSTALL.md file.

 ## Notes for Client Renderers

 Ayatana Indicator Session has two custom menuitems: the Guest and User